filiphric/filiphric.com-new/content/setting-up-trello-app/index.md

 tags: ['cypress']
 ---

+We are about to meet on **:WorkshopName** and I hope you are looking forward to it as much as I do 😃.
+These are preparation instructions that will help you out with preparation for the workshop.
+Please don’t delay this to the last minute, because if any problems occur, we’ll have more time to iron them out.
+If there’s anything that does not work, please contact me and I’m sure we’ll be able to solve it all.

+## Requirements
+- Node.js v16 or higher
+- git v2.3 or higher
+- Code editor (VS Code, Webstorm or any other)
+- Terminal or other Command line interface (Bash, Zsh)

+## Installation
+Open your terminal or the command line and type these commands:

+:WorkshopSlug

+If you have ever installed a project from GitHub, this should be easy.
+If not, I’m sure you’ll manage.
+But if any problems occur, check out the troubleshooting section of this article.

 ## Check the installation

 Once you cloned the repository and used `npm install` to install the app, you should be able to run `npm start` command.
 It’s best if you use a text editor for this.
 I will be using VS Code for the workshop, [which you can download here](https://code.visualstudio.com/download).